Qovery/qovery-client-javascript/docs/ContainerSecretApi.md

 > Secret editContainerSecret(containerId, secretId, secretEditRequest)

-NOT YET IMPLEMENTED - Edit a secret belonging to the container
+Edit a secret belonging to the container

 - You can&#39;t edit a BUILT_IN secret - For an override, you can&#39;t edit the key - For an alias, you can&#39;t edit the value - An override can only have a scope lower to the secret it is overriding (hierarchy is BUILT_IN &gt; PROJECT &gt; ENVIRONMENT &gt; CONTAINER)